Jenny Mjösberg group - Innate lymphoid cells (ILCs)

+Chris' focus is on understanding ILC heterogeneity across intestinal compartments through the application of single cell technologies.
 Chris completed his PhD studies at Newcastle University in 2015 characterizing the influence of TCR signaling on the development of autoimmune Th17 cells.
-Since joining the Mjösberg group in Feb 2020 his focus has been on understanding ILC heterogeneity across intestinal compartments through the application of single cell technologies.

-I did my industrial pharmacy studies and got a master's degree in cellular and molecular infectiology, vaccinology and therapeutic antibodies from Tours University.
-Then, I joined a research team in Limoges University where I worked one year as a research engineer and did my PhD studies specializing in antisense oligonucleotide based gene therapy in B cell and plasma cell in Limoges University.
+Anne did her industrial pharmacy studies and got a master's degree in cellular and molecular infectiology, vaccinology and therapeutic antibodies from Tours University.
+After that Anne was part of a research team in Limoges University where she worked one year as a research engineer.
+She did her PhD studies specializing in antisense oligonucleotide based gene therapy in B cell and plasma cell in Limoges University.

 Chris completed his doctoral studies in Immunology at the University of Chicago in May 2021.
-His studies focused on how the evolutionary history of the B cell receptor impacts somatic hypermutation and using single cell sequencing and monoclonal antibody techniques to characterize human B cell and antibody responses to an experimental universal influenza vaccine and SARS-CoV-2 infection.
-In the Mjösberg lab he will use similar single cell approaches to characterize intestinal lymphocytes.
+His studies focused on how the evolutionary history of the B cell receptor impacts somatic hypermutation.
+Using single cell sequencing and monoclonal antibody techniques Chris aimed to characterize human B cell and antibody responses to an experimental universal influenza vaccine and SARS-CoV-2 infection.
+In the Jenny Mjösberg lab he is using similar single cell approaches to characterize intestinal lymphocytes.

-Whitney completed her doctoral work at the University of Louisville in 2015 where she worked on the impact of catecholamine hormones on bacteria causing periodontal disease.
-From 2016-2018, she worked as a postdoctoral fellow at the Helmholtz Center for Infection Research studying the virulence mechanisms of Yersinia pseudotuberculosis.
+Whitney has been working as Lab manager in the Jenny Mjösberg lab since 2020.
+She completed her doctoral work at the University of Louisville in 2015 where she worked on the impact of catecholamine hormones on bacteria causing periodontal disease.
+From 2016-2018, she worked as a postdoctoral fellow at the Helmholtz Center for Infection Research, studying the virulence mechanisms of Yersinia pseudotuberculosis.
 She also a completed a postdoctoral fellowship at the University of Ottawa from 2018-2020 that used organoids as a model for inflammatory bowel disease.
-From 2020 she has been working as a lab manager in the lab of Jenny Mjosberg at the Karolinska Institute.

 Former group members